benjisidi/saltmarsh/Session 7 - Boss Nass Fiasco.md

 - Late in the day, a group of mollywogs comes out of the swamp and attacks us!
 	- We defeat them and save both Brians from becoming frog food
 	- The king shows up, but we scare him off and claim the pile of loot they had created nearby
-- We make camp where the mollywogs had originally been staying
+- We make camp where the mollywogs had been keeping their loot
 - Overnight, Agavea has another rage dream
 	- She pins down the strange bestial thing once more - feeling fear and rage mixed like a cornered animal
 	- She bonds with the bestial spirit and gains proficiency in animal handling